 National and International Alignment

 These GCP guidelines have been developed in consideration of national and international standards.
-They align with the New Drugs and Clinical Trial (NDCT) Rules, 2019 and are in harmony with guidelines from the World Health Organization (WHO), the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), the United States Food and Drug Administration (USFDA), and the European Medicines Agency (EMA).
+They align with the New Drugs and Clinical Trial (NDCT) Rules, 2019 and are in harmony with guidelines from the World Health Organization (WHO), the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH), the United States Food and Drug Administration (USFDA), and the European Medicines Agency (EMA).

 The guidelines introduce and define several critical terms used in clinical research, which are vital for understanding the scope and application of GCP.